 Resources for Researchers, Research Administrators

 Detailed information, applicable to all laboratory research at the University can be found on the Coronavirus Research at URMC webpage.

 For a list of resources related to sponsored programs, pleased reference the Office of Research and Project Administration webpage.

 Frequently Asked Questions

-The School of Nursing has put together information relevant to prospective students, new students, and returning students.
+The School of Nursing has put together information relevant to prospective students and current students.
 Please share these pages with your students as appropriate.
 You may also email SON-COVID@urmc.rochester.edu with additional questions.